 There are several advantages of renting equipment:

-- Having access to better equipment that would be too expensive to buy outright.
+- Access to the best equipment: Having access to better equipment that would be too expensive to buy outright.

-- You don’t have to spend all of your savings or take out a loan to buy the asset.
+- Keep savings flowing: You don’t have to spend all of your savings or take out a loan to buy the asset.

-- It’s easier to predict cash flow because interest rates on monthly rental charges are usually fixed.
+- Forecast your cash flow: It’s easier to predict cash flow because interest rates on monthly rental charges are usually fixed.

-- It’s possible to upgrade or replace equipment.
+- Equipment can be replaced at any time: It’s possible to upgrade or replace equipment.

 Disadvantages of Renting Equipment